 How long do Chase balance transfers take?

-Chase says on its own FAQ page that balance transfers can take up to 21 days from start to finish.
-It does say, however, that most balance transfers are executed within a week.
+Chase says on its FAQ page that balance transfers can take from a week to 21 days from start to finish.

 How often can I transfer a balance with Chase?

-Chase lets customers transfer up to $15,000 within any 30-day period, so you are limited based on the amount of your transfers but not necessarily on the number of transfers that take place.
-If you need to transfer more than $15,000 in high interest debt, consider using more than one balance transfer credit card that offers 0 percent APR for a limited time.
+Chase lets customers transfer up to $15,000 within any 30-day period.
+If you need to transfer more than $15,000 in high-interest debt, consider using more than one balance transfer credit card that offers 0 percent APR for a limited time.

 Can you transfer a balance from one Chase card to another?

-Chase says you cannot transfer a balance from one Chase credit card account to another.
-If you have debt on a Chase credit card that you want to consolidate at 0 percent APR, you could consider picking up a balance transfer credit card from another issuer.
+Like most issuers, Chase doesn’t allow card owners to transfer a balance from one Chase credit card account to another.
+If you have debt on a Chase credit card that you want to transfer at 0 percent APR, you could consider picking up a balance transfer credit card from another issuer.

 Do Chase balance transfers qualify for rewards?